peter-can-write/web-notes/angular.md

 * `$interval(function, time, count)`: Calls the `function` repeatedly after `time` milliseconds, at most `count` times.
 If `count` is `undefined` or zero, loops indefinitely.
-* `$log`: Provides some loggin functionality to log errors, warning or simple messages to the browser console, if present.
+* `$log`: Provides some logging functionality to log errors, warning or simple messages to the browser console, if present.
 * `$animate`: Used for animation on the DOM.
 * `$location`: Which allow inspection and manipulation of the URL.